syncfusion-content/xamarin-docs/Xamarin/SfListView/HeaderandFooter.md

 }

 {% endhighlight %}
+{% endtabs %}

-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Header_Footer1375601372).
+You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Header_Footer1375601372).

 ![](SfListView_images/Informations.jpg)

 ### header and footer in vertical mode when listview in horizontal mode

-By customizing the [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html), layout the header and footer item in `Vertical` mode with listview items in `Horizontal` mode.
+By customizing the [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html), layout the header and footer items in `Vertical` mode with listview items in `Horizontal` mode.

-The following code example illustrates, how to creates the header element at the top of the view, footer at bottom of the view if listview in vertical mode.

-**XAML**
+{% tabs %}
 {% highlight xaml %}

 <ContentPage >